 We recognise that the expectations outlined in this policy are intended to apply to the overwhelming majority of children in our school.
 However, we recognise that there will be occasions where staff will be required to personalise the expectations for some children, e.g. those with specific barriers to reading.
-We will equip and inspire pupils, and their carers, to practice this skill outside of the classroom on a daily basis in order to aid progress.
+We will equip and inspire pupils, and their parents/carers, to practice this skill outside of the classroom on a daily basis in order to aid progress.

 In Foundation Stage and Key Stage 1, we use the Little Wandle Letters and Sounds Revised scheme, which is a systematic and synthetic phonics programme.
-Any pupil leaving this scheme move on to formal Guided Reading sessions.
+Any pupil leaving this scheme, move on to formal Guided Reading sessions.
+Once pupils complete this programme, we move to a school-wide Guided Reading programme, the details of which can be found below.